ridike/dom-parser/README.md

 ## How it works

-An HTML of a website by using a proxy server (https://api.codetabs.com/) DOM tree is parsed using a DOMParser
+An HTML of a website by using one of the suggested proxy servers DOM tree is parsed using a DOMParser
 Basic statistics are returned:
 All unique tags used in the document